 As we mentioned earlier when we spoke of living arrangements, this is of absolutely no concern to a recruiter or employer who is hiring local talent.

 However, as you may know, we’re now in the midst of a global talent shortage.
 By 2030 the shortage across all sectors could reach a staggering 85.2 million people.
 This means that more and more employers are looking overseas to find the best and most suitable talent for upcoming vacancies.

 But what does this have to do with citizenship?
 Well, if an employer is hiring from overseas, it’s understandable that they’ll need to know their legal obligations with regards to work visas and any required sponsorship.

 While the recruiter will no doubt know where a candidate is located, their citizenship status is private information that no candidate will put on their resume.

 So if you find yourself applying for an overseas role, it could speed up the process if you let the recruiter know your nationality.

 Again, we’ll just remind you that the reason for doing this is purely so a recruiter and employer will have a better understanding of their legal obligations and how long any application process will take.

-We’ll just point out that you are under no legal obligation to offer the information we’ve listed above.
-But as recruiters of overseas talent, we know that this information can really help speed up the hiring process.
+We’ll just point out that as a candidate, you are under no legal obligation to offer the information we’ve listed above.
+But as recruiters of overseas talent, we understand only too well that this information can really help speed up the hiring process a great deal.

 The truth is that recruiters and employers these days really don’t care where you are from or what your marital status is.
 All they care about is that you are the right person for the job.
 But trust us when we say that giving your recruiter as much information as you can will help you in the long run.